teambit/bit/README.md

 # Bit

-Bit is a component-based approach to modern application development.
+Bit is a tool for connecting repositories through shared components.

 It unlocks the development and composition of modern applications from independent components, which can be independent developed and integrated into many projects.
 Bit's rich and extendable toolset, with a visual UI, creates an enjoyable developer experience for every step of modular development.